ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 - Testing data is completely separated from the tests.
 This can make the code brittle - changing data for one test can affect all of the tests.
 - Testing requires a networking infrastructure.
 This means there is additional tooling that must be present to run tests.

-Our infrastructure uses a feature of Python networking to simulate external services within one Python process.
+Our infrastructure uses a feature of Python's `httpcore` library to intercept external HTTP calls and route them to internal handlers.
+All of this takes place within one Python process.
 This eliminates the need for networking infrastructure and makes the tests less like integration tests and more like unit tests.

 ## Networking Overlay (ASGIAR)